refinedev/refine/documentation/docs/packages/documentation/data-providers/supabase.md

 ```

 :::note
-For live features to work automatically, we setted `liveMode: "auto"` in the options prop.
+For live features to work automatically, we set `liveMode: "auto"` in the options prop.

 [Refer to Live Provider docs for more information &#8594](/docs/api-reference/core/providers/live-provider.md/#livemode)
 :::